Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Post-training-cutoff information

-The model was trained on data up to September 2021 (or April 2023 for updated versions).
-Questions about recent events, current library versions, or fresh news result in outdated or fabricated info.
+The model was trained on data up to a specific cutoff date.
+Questions about recent events, current library versions, or fresh news result in outdated or fabricated information.
 With the browsing plugin this improves, but latency and reliability drop.

 Consistency across conversations